 Storage

 My biggest tip for this recipe is to remove the noodles from the water when they're slightly undercooked.
-This will ensure a perfect texture after they're being combined with the veggies and sauce in the pan.
+This keeps them perfect when mixed with the sauce and veggies.

 FAQ